-Generate Taxa Change Heatmap Pair
+Generate Taxa Change Heatmap for Paired Data

 Source:R/generate_taxa_change_heatmap_pair.R